Home > Asia/Middle East > Japan > Tokyo Skytree Tickets, Views & Best Time to Visit

 Smoke from Wildfires Obstructed the View from Tokyo Skytree

-Another decision to make is whether to visit during the day or at night.
-In 2018, I went to the Tokyo Skytree at night.
-While it was a surreal experience seeing the endless city lights stretching in every direction, I found it difficult to identify specific landmarks.
+Another decision is whether to visit during the day or at night.
+In 2018, I visited Tokyo Skytree at night.
+It was surreal seeing the endless city lights stretching in every direction, but I found it difficult to identify specific landmarks.
 Tripods are not allowed, which also made it challenging to take clear photos in the low light.
-In contrast, during my 2025 visit, I went during the daytime and really enjoyed being able to clearly recognize Tokyo’s most famous sites from above.

 Sunset is a Great Time to Visit the Tokyo Skytree